Make the most of your final year in Arts and prepare to graduate by following these steps.

 Review your graduation requirements (both degree and program requirements) with Degree Navigator and then apply for graduation through the Student Service Centre, even if you do not plan to attend the graduation ceremony.

 If you need to withdraw your application, please email firstname.lastname@example.org by October 14th for November Graduation or by April 14th for May Graduation.
 Please include your full name, your student number and the reason for withdrawing your application.
-Responses will be provided within 10 business days.
+Responses will be provided within 7 business days.

 Access your program completion letter